The Law Library has several programs that allow attorneys and Sacramento County residents to borrow our materials. More Info

 A bookdrop receptacle is available for patrons to return library books 24 hours a day, seven days a week.
 The Library’s bookdrop is located on 9th Street near the F Street corner.
 Videotapes, audio tapes, computer discs, and certain books cannot be returned to the bookdrop, as doing so may damage those materials.
 Library materials that cannot be returned to the bookdrop are marked accordingly.

 Patrons can send and receive faxes at the Library.
-The cost of sending a fax is $1.00 per page to a local fax number, and $1.25 per page to a long distance number.
-The cost of receiving a fax at the library is $1.00 per page.
+The cost of sending or receiving a fax is $1.00 per page.
 Patrons wishing to send or receive a fax should contact the Library at 874-8541.

 Photocopier and Scanner